-48. On 17 July 2019 a fire totally destroyed a Premier Inn Hotel.
-Two persons were rescued from the hotel which included timber framed construction.
+48. On 17 July 2019 a fire totally destroyed a Premier Inn Hotel which included timber framed construction.

 Beechmere Care Home, Crewe, Cheshire

 49. On 8 August 2019, 150 residents of a care home were evacuated from the building, which included timber framed construction.
 Early recognition that the building was not behaving in accordance with the expectations of the FRS resulted in an immediate evacuation being ordered.
 The entire building was destroyed.